Spy Classroom: Season 1

+Season 2

+Stage play

+During the "Fantasia Bunko Daikanshasai Online 2023", a stage play adaptation was announced.
+It run for 13 performances at the Ginza Hakuhinkan Theater from January 20–28, 2024.

 Reception

 Rebecca Silverman from Anime News Network praised the story as fun and interesting, while criticizing what she felt were authorial stumbles trying to pull everything together.
 Demelza from Anime UK News praised the first volume as well, as she felt it was unique compared to most other light novels available in English.
 Satoshi Maejima from The Asahi Shimbun also praised the story, while criticizing the main female protagonist as underdeveloped.

 In the Kono Light Novel ga Sugoi! guidebook, the series ranked second in the bunkobon category in 2021.
 As of February 23, 2023, the series has sold 1,100,000 units between the digital and print versions.